-Search terms that a users enters in the SERP is used by marketers to ascertain whether they want to bid for that term to show their ad or block it from displaying their ad.
-As much bidded keywords play a pivotal role in running ads, negative keywords adds on by controlling the ad from driving unwanted traffic and hence unwanted ad spend.
+A search term is used by marketers to ascertain whether they want to bid for that term to show their ad or block it from displaying their ads.
+As much bidded keywords play a pivotal role in running ads, negative keywords add on by controlling the ad from driving unwanted traffic and hence unwanted ad spend.

 Understanding negative keywords and their match types can solve the riddle of how and when a match type should be used.
 To ease out the process of shortlisting what match types to use, in this post, we present you with some examples of the same.

 A business sells laptop computers only and does not want their ads to be displayed for the following search queries